 - Offer to make amends.

 If I’m honest with myself, I typically focus on how the student is harming others in the room but I forget how important it is for students to acknowledge their behavior and to find a way to demonstrate repentance.
 I imagine that part won’t be as easy as it seems listed above among the other ideas.
-On page 113, “Restorative practices must be about reintegration, not marginalization.”
+On page 113 of Better than Carrots or Sticks, “Restorative practices must be about reintegration, not marginalization.”
 As I reflect about this, I think this is going to be difficult to accomplish.
 In general, students have been trained to marginalize other students who don’t seem to follow the rules.
 Reintegration is going to take time with whole groups of students, not just students who offend the rules.

-Smith et al suggest 3 phrases to formal restorative practices on page 115.
+Smith et al suggest 3 phrases to formal restorative practices on page 115 of Better than Carrots or Sticks.

 - Phase 1: Unwind: This phase is for the victims of the action.
 Space to calm down, to restablish identity and to brainstorm ideas for ways to move toward restitution, repair and healing with the offender.